Jermaine0Forbes/Node-React-Template/reference.md

+## 1-11-25

+Need to create a simple app that will allow me to create categories which which will have topics and even subtopics.
+Within the topcis or subtopics there will be a question with an answer that is hidden.
+The user will have to write down what the answer is, then look at the answer and verify if the answer he wrote matches up to the predefined answer.
+He may choose the option right, wrong, mostly right, mostly wrong.
+These topics of questions will be generated in a quiz and after the quiz, the results will be counted.

+Tables I need

+Topics
+- id
+- subtopic
+- parent topic id
+- user id
+- title

+Questions
+- id
+- topic id
+- quiz id
+- entry id
+- answer

+Quiz
+- id
+- user id
+- result

+Entries
+- id
+- title
+- entry
+- topic id

 ## 10/16/24
 Need to remind myself that when you add a column to an existing table, you need to update the model so that the column can be modified when doing CRUD actions